This policy covers details of the rationale, fees and charges applicable to subcontractors and set by The Isle of Wight College for 2021/22.

 The Isle of Wight College normally charges subcontractors a management fee for a standard subcontracting agreement.
-This could range from 5% – 40%.

 The fee is calculated to cover day-to-day management of subcontracted delivery, monitoring of learner progress, collecting and updating due diligence, ensuring audit compliance, dealing with partner queries, coordinating self-assessment processes, quality and compliance monitoring, as well as other similar services as needed.